wpisailbot/boat/README.md

 - More unit testing
 - Validate system more thoroughly
 - Get started on hardware-specific libraries
-- Set up cross-compilation for BBB
+- Set up cross-compilation for BBB (Mostly done)
 - Separate out ping, pong, and log examples into separate location
 - Set up infrastructure for log replay
   - Actually replaying the logs